 How your personal data is collected

-We collect most of this information from you.
+We collect most of this information from you, direct or via our online client portal.
 However, we may also collect information:

 - recordings of meetings where this is required by the court, requested by you or with your consent.

 How and why we use your personal data